thomasfoltz/CSE587/README.md

 # Fine-tuning llama-3.2-3B for VAD Research

-This repository contains code for fine-tuning and evaluating a language model for its use as an approach generator for VAD Research.
+Fine-tuning llama-3.2-3B and evaluating use as a research approach generator.

 ## Getting Started